swiftinsg/Swift-Tutorials/Sources/swiftinsg/Documentation.docc/Documentation.md

 [Open Tutorial](../../tutorials/friends)

-- Warning: This project is incomplete and currently being worked on.
+- Warning: This tutorial is incomplete and currently being worked on.

 ### Quiz App
 Learn how to use various stack views and modifiers to achieve custom layouts and `View`s.